dongdongzhou1017/MSEGNet/README.md

 # MSEGNet

-Code for the model in the paper SingleChannelNet: A model for automatic sleep stage classification with raw single-channel EEG by Dongdong Zhou, Jian Wang, Guoqiang Hu, Jiacheng Zhang, Fan Li, Rui Yan, Lauri Kettunen, Zheng Chang, Qi Xu, Fengyu Cong.
+Code for the model in the paper MSEGNet: A Hybrid Multi-Scale CNN with Temporal-Contextual Modeling for Enhanced Sleep Staging Using Single-Channel EEG by Dongdong Zhou, Qi Xu, Lauri Kettunen, Qiang Zhang, Fengyu Cong.

 This work has been accepted for publication in [Biomedical signal processing and control](https://www.sciencedirect.com/science/article/pii/S1746809422001148).